puppetlabs/bolt/6-downloading-and-running-existing-tasks/README.md

 # More tips, tricks and ideas on the Tasks Playground

-We've really only scratched the surface of Tasks in these lab excercises.
+We've really only scratched the surface of Tasks in these lab exercises.
 You'll find lots more tips, tricks, examples and hacks on the [Puppet Tasks Playground](https://github.com/puppetlabs/tasks-playground).